CSAT3BH Beheizbares 3D-Ultraschall-Anemometer mit integrierter Elektronik

 There is no NIST-traceable standard for ultrasonic anemometers.

 6. No. The offset is a function of temperature and time.
 Once a year, spot-check the sonic anemometer wind offset using the procedure outlined in the CSAT3B instruction manual.
 If the measured offset is outside the specification, return the sensor to the factory for calibration.
-To request a returned material authorization (RMA) number, follow the steps listed on our Repair and Calibration page.
+To request a return material authorization (RMA) number, follow the steps listed on our Repair and Calibration page.

-8. The sonic anemometer offset specification is ±8 cm/s.
+7. The sonic anemometer offset specification is ±8 cm/s.
 Therefore, it cannot be used in an application where the expected wind speed is in the range of ±5 cm/s.

-9. Ultrasonic anemometers are unable to make measurements if the sonic path is blocked.
+8. Ultrasonic anemometers are unable to make measurements if the sonic path is blocked.
 The path may become blocked by water that puddles on the lower transducer face or droplets that hang from the upper transducers.
 Sonic wicks, which come with all sonics, can be placed on the transducers to wick away moisture from the faces of the transducers.
 Ensure that these wicks are removed during cold conditions to prevent ice from building up around them.